 About Me

-• I attended Robison Elementary School.
+- I attended Robison Elementary School.
 It had a mix of Anglo, Jewish and Mexican students.
-I then attended Mansfeld Jr. High, which was much more diverse.
+I then attended Mansfeld Jr. High on 6th Street, across from the University of Arizona.
+The school was much more diverse.
 From there, I attended Salpointe, a Catholic high school, with mostly Anglo students.
 There was a small population of Mexican American students, and they came from all over the city.
 Salpointe charged tuition and it was expensive.
 My parents barely managed to make the payments.

-• Due to economic necessity, neither of my parents graduated from high school.
-My dad left school before the 6th grade to work on the family farm, and my mother left after the 8th grade so she could work full time to help support her family.
+- Due to economic necessity, neither of my parents graduated from high school.
+My dad left school before the 6th grade to work on the family farm, and my mother left after the 8th grade so she could work full time to help support her family, as her father died when she was only 12 and she was the oldest child.
 As a result, both of them knew from experience how important it was to get an education.
 My dad was especially encouraging and was always telling me to go as far as I could in school.
 Because I did well academically, I assumed that I would go on to college.
 However, one day a high school counselor at Salpointe confronted me and told me, “what makes you think you’re going to college?
 You shouldn’t get your hopes up.
 Your people are not college material”.
-Wow I could not believe my ears, but that was what things were like in the mid-70s, even at a so called progressive high school like Salpointe.
+Wow.
+I could not believe my ears, but that was what things were like in the mid-70s, even at a so called progressive high school like Salpointe.
 I’m a pretty stubborn guy, and this only made me more determined to do my best in school and to pursue a college education.

 The South Side